Learn how you and your family can get insurance for your next holiday with a Bankwest credit card.

 What insurances am I covered under?

-This table shows an overview of the benefits available through Bankwest’s complimentary credit card travel insurance.
+This table shows an overview of the benefits available through Bankwest’s complimentary international credit card travel insurance.

 |Dental||$2,000 per person||$250|